-Incident Cause Remedy Actual Rate/ha does not match the desired figure.
-Incorrect Metering unit rotor setting.
-Start the calibration again at the correct opening. aconomingario Product build up in the splined rotor.
+Incident Cause Remedy Actual Rate/ha does not match the desired Incorrect choice of rotor size.
+Start the calibration again with a more suitable rotor. figure.
+Product build up in the splined rotor.
 Use the stainless steel shutter plate and clean the rotor.
 Sealing lip damaged by pest.
 Replace the sealing lip.
 Wrong calibration/ error during the procedure.
 Check calibration ratio.
 Start the procedure again.
-Irregular motor rotation during drilling or calibration.
-Sensor malfunction.
-Check the sensor and electrical harness. a.m.ng or canoration.
+Irregular motor rotation during drilling or Sensor malfunction.
+Check the sensor and electrical harness. calibration.
 If the sensor is damaged, replace it.
 Foreign object located in the rotor.
 Remove the foreign object.
 Main distributor malfunction.
 Check the associated flow valve.
 Check the solenoid.
 Pipe blockage.
 Excessive banding in the pipe.
 Push the pipe further inside the protection tube in the opener.
 Cut the pipe to length.
 Replace pinched pipes if necessary.
 Insufficient air flow.
 Accelerate the fan or open the air throttle valves.
 Reduction of fan power while raising the opener.
 Do not reduce tractor throttle in headlands.
 Opener blockage.
 Excessively sticky soil.
-Postpone the operations.
-Opener blockage.
+Postpone the operations. opener blockage.
 Wrong blade disc contact.
 Replace the spring plate, the blade, or the disc.
-109